-But sometimes it’s just better to cut the cord once and for all.
+But in most cases, if you don’t read their posts, why have them on your friends list at all?
+Sometimes it’s just better to cut the cord.
 Do you really need to stay connected with the guy who you had one class with two years ago?
 Maybe you thought he was cute at the time, but you’ve since moved on.
 Or maybe you accepted friend requests of random people without giving it another thought, but now you regret having done so.

 It’s perfectly okay to unfriend people on Facebook – it’s kind of like learning how to say “no.” But once you’ve started to trim down your friends list, it’s like deleting old e-mails.
 You may find it hard to stop.